eanagel/ADKFlicker/README.md

 # ADKFlicker #

+*Update 5/8:* New version included here is much simpler to reproduce the problem with, see Steps to Reproduce.
+Additionally, the video has been updated to show the effect with this version.

 A sample application that reproduces some weird flickering in AsyncDisplayKit's `ASTableView` cells.
 You can see an example of the problem in this [video](ADKFlicker-demo.mp4?raw=true).